-The NPPF sets out the Government's planning policies for England and how they are expected to be applied.
+- 3.1.1 The NPPF sets out the Government's planning policies for England and how they are expected to be applied.
 It replaces previous planning policy statements including PPS 23 on planning and pollution control.
-It places a general presumption in favour of sustainable development, stressing the importance of local development plans.

-12 principles are set out that should underpin plan and decision making, one of which states that planning should contribute to and enhance the natural and local environment by "preventing both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of soil, air, water or noise pollution or land instability" (para 109).
+It places a general presumption in favour of sustainable development, stressing the importance of local development plans. - 3.1.2 The framework sets out 12 principles which should underpin plan and decision making, one of which states that planning should contribute to and enhance the natural and local environment by "preventing both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of soil, air, water or noise pollution or land instability" (para 109).